drewmeister97/drewmeister97/README.md

 - 👋 Hi, I’m @drewmeister97
 - 👀 I’m interested in Cloud Computing & Project Management
-- 🌱 I’m currently learning Cloud Computing using Azure
+- 🌱 I’m currently learning Cloud Computing using Azure & AWS
-- 💞️ I’m looking to collaborate on idk lol
+- 💞️ I’m looking to collaborate with likeminded people
-- 📫 How to reach me : with a phone
+- 📫 How to reach me : Lure me with burgers

 <!---
 drewmeister97/drewmeister97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.